Ottaviano – San Pietro – Musei Vaticani

-Ottaviano–San Pietro–Musei Vaticani is a station on Line A of the Rome Metro.
+Ottaviano–San Pietro–Musei Vaticani, also just known as Ottaviano, is a station on Line A of the Rome Metro.

 The station is situated at the junction of Viale Giulio Cesare with Via Ottaviano and Via Barletta, in Prati.

 Since 2006 the station has been the site of archaeological excavations in preparation for the construction of Line C. It will form an interchange station between lines A and C.